|EN

 travelesimjapan

-Land in Tokyo without a plan and your Canadian carrier starts billing at $18/day.
-Stay a week and that's $126 for one person, or $252 for two, before you've even opened Google Maps from the airport.
+Land in Japan without a plan and your Canadian carrier starts billing $18/day for roaming.
+Stay a week and that is $126 for one person, or $252 for two, before you have even posted a photo, opened Google Maps, or called a rideshare from the airport.

 Best travel eSIM Japan plans compared